NicoleZFortuna/Rpackages/README.md

 #### Generating NAMESPACE and help files

-Once you have finished documenting your data and functions, it is time to generate the content of the NAMESPACE file, and generate files for the man folder that are the basis for your help files.
+Once you have finished documenting your data and functions, it is time to generate the content of the NAMESPACE file, and files for the man folder (the basis for your help files).

-To do this all you need is to run the following line:
+To do this, all you need is to run the following line:

 ``` r
 document()